 If you’re married, well, I think you’ve got it…left hand, ring finger with the heart facing inwards.

 If you’re divorced, I guess you slide down that snake all the way to the start again!

 The standard, go-to ring is sliver in colour.
 Although there are many variations, this is the original design and colour.
 Check out these 2 simple, but elegant Claddagh rings:

 Ireland is associated with the colour green, with one such widely used nickname being ‘The Emerald Isle’.
 Although this wonderful gemstone has long being associated with the country, it is not found naturally in Ireland.

 The good news is that a naturally-found stone, also green in colour is found in Ireland: Connemara Marble.

 It has a grey/green shade, and while not being too sparkly or dramatic, fits perfectly with some traditional Irish pieces of jewellery such as the Trinity Knot, Claddagh Ring or Tara Brooch.
-Here are examples of those 3:
+Below is a selection of some beautiful pieces available online:

-First, some hand-crafted earrings made from Sterling Sliver with Conneamara Marble inlays:
+First, some hand-crafted earrings made from Sterling Sliver with Connemara Marble inlays: